joetimmins/tennis-tdd/README.md

 The tennis society has contracted you to build a scoreboard to display the current score during tennis games.

 Your task is to write a “TennisGame” system which outputs the correct score as a string for display on the scoreboard.
 When a player scores a point, it triggers an input to your system, telling it who scored the point.
 Later, you will get a call “score()” from the scoreboard asking what it should display.
-This method should return a string with the current score.
+This “score()” method should return a string with the current score.

 Tennis scores are summarized below: